 I enjoy keeping up with what everyone else finds useful in making their own board games.

 So I made a list of the most popular board game pieces I have seen other game designers use.
+These pieces are great to have around the house when prototyping new game ideas.

 I have seen a wide variety of game pieces used for board game creation throughout my years.